byzheng/vscode-tiddlyedit/README.md

 ## Latest Release

-**Version 0.2.6** - October 7, 2025
+**Version 0.2.8** - December 11, 2025
-- Enable auto save when editing tiddler in Visual Studio Code (disabled by default)
+- Option to send cursor position offset to browser when opening and saving tiddlers (disabled by default), which allows the browser to highlight the cursor row when editing tiddlers in VS Code.

 For complete release history, see [CHANGELOG.md](CHANGELOG.md).